ory/kratos/docs/docs/reference/configuration.md

   ## Secret Keys for AES ##
   #
+  # The first secret in the array is used for encrypting cookies while all other keys are used to decrypt data.
-  # The secret is used for encrypting and decrypting access and refresh token from oidc.
+  # for now is only used for access and refresh token from oidc.
   #
-  # WARNING the secret must be 32 caracters long
+  # WARNING the secret key must be 32 caracters long all keys that not 32 characters long will be ignore
   #
   # Set this value using environment variables on
   # - Linux/macOS: